Centrifuges

 tendency to go straight, if left to its own devices.

-Anytime you hear people talking about centrifugal force, you can quietly
+centrifugal force, you can quietly

-they're saying into centripetal force.
+translate what you're seeing into centripetal force.
 So "centrifugal force

 gets your washing dry because it makes the water fly out" becomes